Parker, Pennsylvania: Roads

+Waterways

 The Allegheny River, at this point, is not used to transport goods and materials, but is still a navigable waterway for boating.
 The first lock, Allegheny River Lock and Dam No. 9, is located south of Parker, just past the borough of East Brady.

 Geography

 Parker is located at (41.090639, -79.684590).

-According to the United States Census Bureau, the city has a total area of 0.956 sqmi, all of which is land.).
+According to the United States Census Bureau, the city has a total area of 0.956 sqmi, all of which is land.

 Surrounding and adjacent neighborhoods

 Parker has two land borders, with the townships of Hovey to the north and Perry to the south.
 Across the Allegheny River to the east, Parker runs adjacent with Clarion County's Perry Township with a direct connection via Parker Bridge.